Health Feature Articles

 An additional precaution is to keep a phone book or list of important phone numbers in the glove box of your car.
-Many people rely on their cell phones for storing or looking up numbers on the Internet rather than memorizing them; however, you can't always rely on your phone because you may not have a means for charging it, you may not be able to get a signal or, if you've had a car accident, your phone could be damaged or lost.
+Many people rely on their cell phones for storing or looking up numbers rather than memorizing them; however, you can't always rely on your phone because you may not have a means for charging it, you may not be able to get a signal or, if you've had a car accident, your phone could be damaged or lost.
 Don't count on your memory for numbers either because they will be more difficult to recall if you are shaken, frustrated or injured.
 Important phone numbers:

 - If your county or the location where you are has 911, use it.